Humphreys Peak, standing at 12,633 feet, is Arizona’s highest peak and offers an unforgettable hiking experience. ⛰️🤩

 Kachina Peaks Wilderness

 Humphreys Trail enters into a forest, leading you through gentle switchbacks within a mixed conifer landscape.
+Before long, you’ll cross into the Kachina Peaks Wilderness.

 The Hopi Tribe believes the San Francisco Peaks are home of the Kachinas – gods and deities from Hopi mythology.